Introduction

 2. Ignoring VAT Until It’s Too Late

 Crossing the VAT threshold (£90,000) without registering promptly can result in hefty backdated liabilities.
+New VAT relief for donations of goods to charity will allow partial VAT recovery from 1 April 2026.
 Even before you hit the limit, consider:

 - Voluntary VAT registration to reclaim input tax